Ontario Science Centre: Cohon Family Nature Escape

-The Cohon Family Nature Escape is an outdoor exhibit, situated within the Don River Valley to the back of the science centre.
-The exhibit features a giant Baltimore oriole nest, concrete wall canvas for moss graffiti, and a slide made from a fallen 125-year-old eastern white pine.
+The Cohon Family Nature Escape is an outdoor exhibit, situated within the Don River valley to the rear of the science centre.
+The exhibit features a giant Baltimore oriole nest, concrete wall canvas for moss graffiti, and a playground slide made from a fallen 125-year-old eastern white pine.

 Forest Lane

-Forest lane houses a number of trees and tree trunks from across Canada.
+Forest Lane houses a number of trees and tree trunks from across Canada.
 The exhibit includes a 464-year-old Douglas fir, with markings on its growth rings denoting notable world events during the tree's lifetime.

 KidSpark

 KidSpark is a designated space for children eight and under to explore and learn through play.
 The exhibition was opened in 2003.
 The exhibition also has a rolling ball machine built by George Rhoads, and a music studio.

 Living Earth

-The Living Earth hosts simulated environments around the world, including rainforests, coral reefs, and caves.
+The Living Earth hosts simulated environments around the world, including rainforests, coral reefs, and caves, including live animals.
 It was opened in 1993.